OfficeDev/office-js-docs-pr/docs/excel/custom-functions-web-reqs.md

 If a custom function retrieves data from an external source such as the web, it must:

-1. Return a JavaScript Promise to Excel.
+1. Return a [JavaScript `Promise`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise) to Excel.
-2. Resolve the Promise with the final value using the callback function.
+2. Resolve the `Promise` with the final value using the callback function.

 ### Fetch example

-In the following code sample, the `webRequest` function reaches out to the hypothetical Contoso "Number of People in Space" API, which tracks the number of people currently on the International Space Station.
-The function returns a JavaScript Promise and uses fetch to request information from the API.
-The resulting data is transformed into JSON and the `names` property is converted into a string, which is used to resolve the Promise.
+In the following code sample, the `webRequest` function reaches out to a hypothetical API that tracks the number of people currently on the International Space Station.
+The function returns a JavaScript `Promise` and uses fetch to request information from the API.
+The resulting data is transformed into JSON and the `names` property is converted into a string, which is used to resolve the promise.

 When developing your own functions, you may want to perform an action if the web request does not complete in a timely manner or consider [batching up multiple API requests](custom-functions-batching.md).